nasuni-labs/nasuni-api-utilities/README.md

 # nmc-api-powershell-utilities
 Utilities and scripts that use the NMC API to perform operations and generate reports

+# Support Statement

+*   These scripts have been validated with the PowerShell and Nasuni versions documented in the README file.

+*   Nasuni Support is limited to the underlying APIs used by the scripts.

+*   Nasuni API and Protocol bugs or feature requests should be communicated to Nasuni Customer Success.

+*   GitHub project to-do's, bugs, and feature requests should be submitted as “Issues” in GitHub under its repositories.

 # PowerShell REST API Basics
 These NMC API PowerShell scripts provide the building blocks for interacting with the NMC API.